diana-moreno/canvas/canvas-doc/README.md

 We need to connect the test daba base from the backend, to the frontend test, so is needed to do a litle change in the file '.env' located in the folder 'canvas-api'.

-The folders '.env' are privated and included in '.gitignore' in a real proyect, but, in this project, I didn't included them for accesibility purposes.
+The folders '.env' are privated and included in '.gitignore' in a real proyect, but, in this project, I didn't include them for accesibility purposes.

 Switch the '#' to allow connect to test.
 Remember to restart the server after that: